 MONDAY, JANUARY 8, 2024

-4 – 8 PM On-Site Check In/Registration Open
+4 – 8 PM Check In/Registration

 TUESDAY, JANUARY 9, 2024

-7 AM – 5:30 PM On-Site Check In/Registration Open
+7 AM – 5:30 PM Check In/Registration

 8 AM – 5:00 PM Quiet Room Available

-7:30 – 9:00 AM Continental Breakfast Available
+7:30 – 8:45 AM Light Breakfast Available

 9 – 10:30 AM